top of page

 Search

 In preparation for this day, I got some solar glasses and a 16.5 stop ND filter for my Nikon camera.
-The weather had been mixed in the days leading up, so it wasn't until late Monday morning that we were confident we'd have clear skies.
-When it was finally time, we jumped into the car and drove until we were in the totality path (apparently, even 99.5% coverage won't give you the full experience) and found a convenient and cozy spot to watch.
-We put on our solar glasses and took a first look up at the midday sun.
-It was glowing orange, with a "bite" taken out of it, as the moon had already positioned itself partly over the burning sun disk.
-Over the course of the next hour or so, we watched as more and more of the sun got covered up, until nothing but a tiny sliver of light remained - like a crescent moon at nighttime.
+The weather leading up to the day had been mixed, so it wasn't until late Monday morning that we were confident we'd have clear skies.
+When it was finally time, we jumped into the car and drove until we were in the totality path (apparently, even 99.5% coverage doesn't give the full experience) and found a convenient and cozy spot to watch.

 What a phenomenal experience!